Thai Red Curry with Vegetables

 Method

-1. Heat the coconut oil in a large deep skillet over medium heat.
-Add the ginger and garlic and cook, stirring often, until golden brown, about 5 minutes; season with a pinch of salt.
-Add the curry and tomato paste and cook, stirring, for 2-3 minutes.
+1. Heat the coconut oil in a large, deep skillet over medium heat.
+Add the ginger and garlic and sauté, stirring frequently, until golden brown (4-5 minutes).
+Season with a pinch of sea salt.
+Stir in the red curry paste and tomato paste, cooking for 2-3 minutes until fragrant.

-4. Cook for about 10-15 minutes until carrots are crisp-tender, then add the green beans, broccoli and red onion.
-Pour in a little water to cover and cook, partially covered, for about 5-8 minutes, or until the vegetables are just tender.
+4. Cook for another 10-15 minutes until the carrots are crisp-tender.
+Then add the sugar snap peas, broccoli, and red onion.
+If needed, add a splash of water to ensure the vegetables are just covered.
+Cook, partially covered, for 5-8 minutes until the vegetables are tender but not overcooked.

-5. Add the chile and lime juice.
-Divide curry among bowls and top cilantro and toasted cashews; serve accompanied with lime wedges and steamed rice.
-Enjoy!
+5. Stir in the fresh chili (if using) and lime juice.
+Divide the curry among bowls and garnish with cilantro and toasted cashews.
+Serve with steamed rice and lime wedges on the side.

 Notes